Techtonica/curriculum/command-line/command-line-advanced.md

     lunch=$1
     echo $lunch is for lunch
     ```
-    `$1` refers to the first argument a user will pass in to the lunch program.
+    `$1` refers to the first argument a user will pass into the lunch program.
     Save the file and, if you're using a command line text editor, exit it.

 4. Return to the command line.
 Make sure you're in the directory that `lunch` is in.
 Make the file `lunch` into an executable file by running this command: